Working with a disability

 Health and safety

-Employers must ensure the safety, health and welfare of all employees in their workplace.
-Employers must make accommodations for employees with disabilities.
-Some specific adjustments employers may need to consider include:
+Employers must ensure the safety, health and welfare of all employees, including making accommodations for those with disabilities.
+This includes adjustments to doors, passageways, staircases, showers, washbasins, toilets, and workstations.

-This is outlined under the Safety, Health and Welfare at Work Act 2005.
+This is covered under the Safety, Health and Welfare at Work Act 2005.

 Public service quota

-If you think you have been discriminated against because of your disability in work, vocational training or access to employment, you can make a complaint to the Workplace Relations Commission using the online complaint form.
+If you think you have been discriminated against due to your disability, you can make a complaint to the Workplace Relations Commission using the online complaint form.

-You can also read or download a free guide to taking an employment equality case from the Community Law and Mediation (CLM) website.
+You can also read the guide to taking an employment equality case from the Community Law and Mediation (CLM) website.
 CLM also offers free legal information, advice and mediation services.

 More information

-AHEAD (Association for Higher Education Access and Disability) has information for employees and information for employers, including information on reasonable accommodations in the workplace and their 6-month paid work placement scheme for graduates with disabilities.
+- AHEAD: information for employees and employers, including reasonable accommodations and work placements for graduates with disabilities.

-The Health and Safety Authority has produced a guide to inclusive health and safety practices for employees with disabilities (pdf).
+- Health and Safety Authority: guide to inclusive health and safety practices for employees with disabilities.

-The Irish Human Rights and Equality Commission provides information about equality in work and discrimination issues.
+- Irish Human Rights and Equality Commission: information on equality and discrimination issues in the workplace.